This issue of Simposio is a Cinque Terre travel guide book, available both print and pdf.

-The Cinque Terre issue: a travel guide to the Ligurian region of sea, poetry, and anchovies.
-Discover Cinque Terre in the company of an Italian friend: places, food, culture, people, and photographs.
+Cinque Terre is the Ligurian region of sea, poetry, and anchovies.
+Discover it in the company of an Italian friend: explore the places, taste the food, learn the culture, meet the people, and take home beautiful photographs.

 about the Cinque Terre Issue

-The Cinque Terre issue of Simposio is a slow travel guide to the places, the food, the traditional recipes, and the local culture of a tiny coastal strip of Liguria’s riviera.
+This issue of Simposio is a slow – very slow – Cinque Terre travel guide book to the places, the food, the traditional recipes, and the local culture of a tiny coastal strip of Liguria’s Riviera.

 This issue aims to lead you through the five villages with pictures, stories, anecdotes, and the true point of view of an Italian.
 I aim to make you experience Italy as I see it: as if you were traveling next to me – and I was tormenting you with my gab and my mental frills.
 Because traveling, slow and mindful traveling, means seeing the good and the bad and letting things touch you deeply.